 Applying colour to your leather

-Many of the leather repair kits available on the market today will have a range of tints to accompany the base colour together with detailed instructions on which combinations to use to acheive the desired colour match.
+Many of the leather repair kit options available on the market today will have a range of tints to accompany the base colour together with detailed instructions on which combinations to use to achieve the desired colour match.
 The following is just one example:

 CREAM – light-dark, yellow cream -peach cream

 To lighten: Add white in small amounts to make the colour paler or yellow to lighten with a yellow tone.
 To Darken: Add umber in small amounts to darken the colour.
 If you add too much, the colour may go slightly green, this can be corrected by adding a drop of red.
 Black can be used to make a very dark cream, only add a small amount.
 To make more Red/Peachy: Add small amounts of red or orange.
 To make more Golden: Slowly mix in oxide yellow to add a golden tone.

 How this works is, you will add a small quantity of the tint(s) to the base colour and mix it together, You then re-apply a small amount of colour with a cotton wool bud to the leather and let it dry.
 If it matches, use this colour to make the repair, if it doesn’t, keep repeating and re-apply the new colour to the leather until it matches.

 Once the colour match has been achieved, simply apply some colour to the sponge and dab the colour onto the repair area.
 A sponge is best for larger areas.
 If it is just a small scuff, you can apply the colour with a cotton wool bud or small paintbrush.
 Allow to dry and re-apply if necessary.
 If you want an even better finish then a small airbrush is the best way to apply the colour to the surface of the leather.